jonathanc-n/hpgo/README.md

+# HTTP CLIgo

-# HTTP CLIgo - HTTP CLI tool in GO for requrests, testing, and benchmarking.
+# HTTP CLI tool in GO for requests, testing, and benchmarking.